-The lift_bnf command registers as a BNF an existing type (the abstract type) that was defined as a subtype of a BNF (the raw type) using the typedef command.
-To achieve this, it lifts the BNF structure on the raw type to the abstract type following a type_definition theorem.
+The lift_bnf command registers as a BNF an existing type (the abstract type) that was defined as a subtype of a BNF (the raw type) using the typedef command or as a quotient type of a BNF (also, the raw type) using the quotient_type.
+To achieve this, it lifts the BNF structure on the raw type to the abstract type following a type_definition or a Quotient theorem.
 The theorem is usually inferred from the type, but can also be explicitly supplied by means of the optional via clause.
+In case of quotients, it is sometimes also necessary to supply a second theorem of the form reflp eq, that expresses the reflexivity (and thus totality) of the equivalence relation.
 In addition, custom names for the set functions, the map function, the predicator, and the relator, as well as nonemptiness witnesses can be specified.